-Once you have worked through what you want to buy and considered the new versus used question, you might be wondering where to begin shopping for a boat.
+Once you have worked through what you want to buy and considered the new versus used question, you might wonder where to begin shopping for a boat.
 Where is the best place to look for boats for sale?

-There are a few avenues to pursue when you look to find a boat.
+There are a few avenues to pursue when looking for a boat.

 The most obvious one is a boat dealer.
 They specialize in selling boats.
 Often a dealer will have access to both new and used inventory.
 They may sell certain brands that you are considering.